steadramon/ESPGeiger/docs/hardware/pulse.md

 # Pulse Counters

-ESPGeiger supports pulse-based Geiger counters that sends a I/O pulse for each detected count.
+ESPGeiger supports pulse-based Geiger counters that send an I/O pulse for each detected count.

 | Counter | Image | Notes |
 |---|---|---|